EVENT ENDEDLast updated April 02, 2026, 8:23 AM EDT

 The Qatari Defense Ministry said three cruise missiles had been launched from Iran, two of which were successfully intercepted while the third struck the oil tanker.
 There were 21 crew members aboard the vessel, the ministry said.

-Trump says Iranian leader asked the U.S. for a ceasefire
+Trump says Iranian leadership asked the U.S. for a ceasefire

-Trump claims the Iranian leader asked the U.S. for a ceasefire.
+Trump has claimed Iran's leadership has asked the U.S. for a ceasefire.

 Iran has yet to publicly acknowledge or confirm any such offer and denied that it was in direct talks with the U.S. last week.
 The two sides have been exchanging messages via intermediaries in third-party countries including Pakistan, but no face-to-face talks have been arranged.